nitinx/cloud-adoption-poc/README.md

 ![Process Flow](https://github.com/nitinx/de-cloud-adoption-poc/blob/master/option2.png)

 - Ingestion
-	- Data sourced from existing on-premise serves and staged on S3 via DataSync
+	- Data sourced from existing on-premise servers and staged on S3 via DataSync
 	- S3 event trigger enabled to invoke Lambda Function on upload of object
-	- Lifecycle rule enable to archive objects every 1 day into S3 Glacier
+	- Lifecycle rule enabled to archive objects every 1 day into S3 Glacier

 - Transformation
 	- Lambda Function(s)
-		- Invoked on upload of source file.
+		- Invoked on upload of source file
 		- For smaller datasets, transformation would be carried out within the function
 		- For larger datasets, Glue Transform job would be invoked for transformation
 	- Glue ETL(s)